Updown Girl

-Updown Girl is the name given to the skeletal remains of a young Anglo-Saxon girl discovered at an early 7th-century burial site close to Updown House in Eastry, Kent, England.
+Updown Girl is the name given to the skeletal remains of a 10- or 11-year-old Anglo-Saxon girl discovered at an early 7th-century burial site close to Updown House in Eastry, Kent, England.
 Although first found in 1989, the Updown Girl aroused new interest in 2022 when modern analysis of her DNA indicated she had some West African ancestry, with evidence suggesting her paternal grandfather or possibly her great-grandfather came from either the Esan or Yoruba population groups.

 Background

 The part of the cemetery lying in the path of the planned Eastry Bypass was excavated in 1989.

 Updown early medieval cemetery was discovered in 1973 through the use of aerial photography and first excavated in 1976.
 The cemetery covers an area roughly 150 by 80 m and contains an estimated 300 burials; around a quarter of the site has been excavated.
 Thirty-six graves were excavated in 1976 and another 41 were excavated in 1989 (excluding some graves from the 1976 campaign which were re-opened).
 Twenty-one of the excavated burials contained children.